 Google rewards good performance.
 The better your ads, the greater your click-through rates and the lower your costs.
 Begin by focusing on your business need; Why are you creating this campaign?
 How much are you willing to spend?
 Do you have a promotion to offer?
 Your budget will be designed around these simple questions to create relevant, intelligently targeted ads.

 Can I create a campaign and leave it?

 The key to success when using any marketing platform (SEO, Social or PPC) for your website is to monitor and manage them regularly to make sure they continue to be effective.
 Once you’ve created your new campaigns, examine the keywords and landing pages regularly to learn from the data and make quality improvements.

 How can I appear at the top of Google’s AD list?

 Your ad’s placement is primarily based on how relevant it is to what the person searches for, your bid in relation to competitors, and a few other factors.
 That’s why when deciding on the keywords for your campaign, you should focus on the ones that are most pertinent to your business needs.
 You may offer several services, but if they are already ranking well in your organic search results, you will want to focus your advertisement on a service that isn’t ranking as well instead.

 If you’d like to learn more about creating a PPC campaign, feel free to reach out to the SEO team.
 Once we assess your website against Google’s recommendations and requirements, we can provide you with a budget range based on what we think your needs are.
 You can adjust this assessment until you find the right budget, goal and ads for your marketing needs.
-The main goal with Google Adwords is retention.
+The main goal with Google Ads is retention.
 We direct your ads to relevant content on your website per the keywords in your campaign to make sure the right people find you and ultimately, choose you.

 —Rebekah McBride, SEO Specialist II, Sesame Communications